 - A. Each designated Lead in the Facilities Maintenance units shall receive a 10% differential above his/her existing wage rate for his/her classification. - B. A designated Lead will be assigned by the immediate supervisor when three or more Employees are assigned to work together as a team without supervision for more than two hours.
-The senior Employee in the highest paid job classification on the work team shall be assigned the designated Lead responsibility. - C. Any Employee who trains a new Employee will receive designated Lead pay. - D. No Transit Custodian II will be eligible for a designated Lead assignment. - E. Once assigned as a designated Lead person, the Employee shall be paid at the designated Lead rate of pay for the entire shift.
+The senior Employee in the highest paid job classification on the work team shall be assigned the designated Lead responsibility. - C. Any Employee who trains a newly hired Employee will receive designated Lead pay. - D. No Transit Custodian II will be eligible for a designated Lead assignment. - E. Once assigned as a designated Lead person, the Employee shall be paid at the designated Lead rate of pay for the entire shift.
 Any time worked as a designated Lead in excess of eight hours, or ten hours for a 4/40 Employee, will be paid at one and one-half times the designated Lead rate of pay. - F. A designated Lead will be considered a working Lead.
-In addition to his/her designated Lead duties, a designated Lead shall continue to perform his/her assigned duties. - G. No designated Lead will discipline other Employees.
+In addition to his/her designated Lead duties, a designated Lead shall continue to perform his/her assigned duties. - G. No designated Lead will discipline, as defined in Article 4, Section 2, Paragraph A, other Employees or perform Employee evaluations.